 list(count_gr3)

-And pass the python script into the command prompt.
+And pass the Python script into the command prompt.

-Method 02: Use TextEditor and Cmd prompt(Window) for checking the syntax of a python script without executing it
+check the syntax of a python script without executing it.

 Conclusion